andreia-negreira/hangman/README.md

 ## Personal situation

-The Hangman game implementation was created by Andreia Negreira as part of the AI Boocamp at BeCode.org.
+The Hangman game implementation was created on 14/06/2023 by Andreia Negreira as part of the AI Boocamp at BeCode.org.
 The code is provided as an educational example and can be modified and expanded upon to suit different requirements and preferences.

 **Enjoy playing Hangman!**